Xlinka/Resonite-Active-Session-Bot/README.md

    - `REFRESH_INTERVAL`: The interval at which to fetch new session information, in milliseconds.
 4. Run the bot with `node sessionbot.js`.

-## Credits

-This bot is a recreation of the bot used in the Main Neos Discord.